danielendeg/nugetpackageupdate/specs/IoMT/Second-Generation-Service/IoT-Gen2-Implementation.md

 The following properties will be required when configuring an ingestion point for this connection type

-- connectionType: Must be 'EventHub'
-- resourceId: The Resource Id of the EventHub to pull events from.
+- eventHubName: The name of the EventHub to read events from.
+- consumerGroup: Optional.
+Specifies the consumer group to use.
+If not specified the default consumer group will be used.
+- fullyQualifiedEventHubNamespace: The fully qualified DNS name for the EventHub Namespace to connect to.

 Example: